-The class has been randomly divided into teams of four students.
+The class has been randomly divided into teams of five students.
 Student team members must collaborate significantly to complete the required cases each week.
 Therefore, each team member should be prepared to meet with other team members several times during the week.
 Along with the required class-wide collaborations described below, teams must complete and submit a well-articulated case report each week.
 In addition, team members must complete and submit a peer evaluation of all their team members based on best-practice criteria for team collaboration (contribution, initiative, positive attitude, etc.) using the required evaluation form each week.
 Finally, each team member will take a leadership role in managing the cases each week to ensure that the responsibilities are evenly distributed among team members.
 I will divide the class into new teams as I deem necessary.

 Each week (for each new case) team members will take the following leadership roles: 1.
 Chief Accounting Officer (CAO), 2.
 Senior Accounting Administrator (SAA), 3.
-Senior Accounting Manager (SAM), and 3.
+Senior Accounting Manager (SAM), Senior Accounting Supervisor (SAS) and 5.
 Senior Accountant (SA).
 The team CAO is selected by last-name alphabetic order.
 That is, a new team CAO will be selected for each case in alphabetic order until each team member has had the chance to serve as CAO.
 The CAO assigns the other roles at the beginning of each week.
-All team members must have the opportunity to take each of the four leadership roles as a member of that team at least once.
+All team members must have the opportunity to take each of the five leadership roles as a member of that team at least once.
 Each leadership role has the following required weekly responsibilities:

 - 1. The CAO assigns other leadership roles at the beginning of each week and is responsible for team research and report writing.
 The CAO is also responsible for presenting an overall team reflection of the importance of the case after reaching team conclusions to the class by Saturday night. - 2.
 The SAA is responsible for team research and report writing.
-The SAA is also responsible for presenting the case overview as well as relevant connections to financial accounting and reporting generally and other business insights to the class by Saturday night.

-- 3. The SAM is responsible for team research and report writing.
+The SAA is also responsible for presenting the case overview as well as relevant connections to financial accounting and reporting generally and other business insights to the class by Saturday night. - 3.
+The SAM is responsible for team research and report writing.
 The SAM is also responsible for presenting the synthesis of relevant report information, focusing on the analyses that are most important to the team's report to the class by Friday night. - 4.
+The SAS is responsible for team research and report writing.
+The SAS is also responsible for presenting the details related to the applicable authority to the class by Thursday night. - 5.
 The SA is responsible for team research and report writing.
-The SA is responsible for presenting the details related to the case objective and applicable authority to the class by Thursday night.
+The SA is responsible for presenting the team's interpretation of the case objective(s) to the class by Thursday night.
 The SA is also responsible for submitting the team's final case report by Sunday night.